Posted: August 6, 2021

 HEERF payments will not affect regular financial aid.

 Yes, additional emergency funding will be available in cases of exceptional need.
-Requests for additional aid will be accepted by application only beginning August 21, 2021.
-The application is available here.
-Please note that additional funding requests over $500 will be evaluated individually as they are received until all funds are depleted.
+Requests for additional aid will be accepted by application only.
+Please note that funding requests over $500 will be evaluated with the provided justification as they are received until all funds are depleted.
 Recipients will be notified by email if their request is approved.

 Our team is available to assist you!
 Submit any questions you have to firstname.lastname@example.org.
 Please be advised that if you send a message related to emergency aid from a non-Roane State email address, you may not receive a response or your response may be significantly delayed.